Kevin7819/Kevin7819/README.md

 - 🎓 4th-year student in **Information Systems Engineering** at Universidad Nacional.
 - 💻 Passionate about **Full Stack Development** and creating efficient, scalable solutions.
 - 🌱 Currently learning **Jetpack Compose**, **ASP.NET Core**, and **automation workflows with n8n**.
+- 🤖 Experienced in **n8n** for creating automation agents, e.g., scheduling appointments for a dental clinic.
 - 📱 Experienced in **React Native** for mobile app development.
 - 🛠 Experienced with **MySQL Workbench**, deploying **backend and frontend** applications.
 - 🚀 Have used **Railway** for deployments; eager to explore other platforms.